Wzesk/coregister_for_coastseg_arosics/README.md

 # coregister_for_coastseg_arosics

-This is a set of scripts that uses the arosics package to allow users to perform global coregistration on folders on tiffs.
-This colleciton of scripts includes some that are designed to work specifically with CoastSeg sessions.
+This script collection utilizes the arosics package to enable global co-registration for directories containing TIFF files.
+Included are specialized scripts tailored for integration with CoastSeg sessions as well as additional scripts to co-register imagery.

 ## Compatible Satellites
 - PlanetScope